Gallagher Premiership Rugby

 For those players who perform well in the Premiership, the pathway to England selection is clear.
 The league also attracts significant overseas talent, with international stars from New Zealand, South Africa, Australia and the Pacific Islands regularly featuring across the ten squads.

-Browse Union Players for profiles of top Premiership talent, or explore the United Rugby Championship to compare with the cross-border league.
+Browse Union Player Hub for profiles of top Premiership talent, or explore the United Rugby Championship to compare with the cross-border league.